pymovements/pymovements/docs/source/contributing/maintainer-guidelines.rst

 Maintainers should follow these rules when processing pull requests:

 - Always wait for tests to pass before merging PRs.
-- Use "[Squash and merge](https://github.com/blog/2141-squash-your-commits)" to merge PRs.
+- Use "`Squash and merge <https://github.com/blog/2141-squash-your-commits>`_" to merge PRs.
 - Delete branches for merged PRs.
-- Edit the final commit message before merging to conform to the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) specification:
+- Edit the final commit message before merging to conform to the `Conventional Commit <https://www.conventionalcommits.org/en/v1.0.0/>`_ specification:

 ```
 <type>[optional scope]: <description> (#PR-id)